axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-06-what-would-a-fiat-business-look-like-with-rads.markdown

 ---
 layout:   post
-title:    "What Would a FIAT Business Look Like with RADs"
+title:    "What Would a FIAT Business Look Like with RADs?"
 subtitle: "TEMPLATE"
 authors:  "Adrian Perez, Matt Perez"
 image:    "icon-what-a-fiat-business-would-look-like-with-rads.svg"